-Safe Helpline offers five unique programs to help those looking for support or information related to sexual assault.
-Each program was built with a particular audience in mind, but all programs provide valuable information for anyone looking to learn more about sexual assault, its effects, and the support available.
-All five programs can be accessed anonymously, or responders can register with a valid military email address to receive one hour of D-SAACP credit for those programs marked with an asterisk*.
+Safe Helpline offers unique self-paced modules to help those looking for support or information related to sexual assault.
+Each module was built with a particular audience in mind, but all modules provide valuable information for anyone looking to learn more about sexual assault, its effects, and the support available.
+To read the description, learning objectives, intended audience, and to start the course anonymously, click the module name below:

 Building Hope and Resiliency: Addressing the Effects of Sexual Assault

 Suicide 101: Responding to Suicidal Ideation Among Survivors of Sexual Assault

 Transitioning Service Members: An Educational Module for Civilian Sexual Assault Service Providers

 You are able to take each course anonymously on the Safe Helpline website.
 If you are interested in receiving credit through the Defense Sexual Assault Advocate Credentialing Program (D-SAACP), you must access the courses through Joint Knowledge Online.

 Anonymous: If you choose to take a course anonymously, you will be directed to a webpage on which you are able to complete the course.
 You will not be required to enter any personal information in order to take a course in this manner.
 When you finish the course, you will not be able to generate or receive a certificate of completion.